flachware/typollipse/README.md

-# typollipse
+# Typollipse
-Typollipse plugin for Glyphs.app
+This repository hosts the Typollipse plugin for [Glyphs.app](https://glyphsapp.com/)